 Water Supply and Distribution: Commencing October 2010, approximately 70% of the District's water supply has been surface water furnished by the NHCRWA.
-The remaining 30% is furnished by the District's water supply system which consists of three wells with a total capacity of 3,103 gallons per minute ("gpm") each, two 10,000 gallon hydropneumatics (pressure) tanks, three ground storage tanks with a total capacity of 1,366,700 gallons, one 400,000 gallon elevated tank, and eight booster pumps with a total capacity of 4,300 gpm.
-According to the Engineer, the existing water plant is capable of serving approximately 4,000 equivalent single-family connections ("esfc").
+The remaining 30% is furnished by the District's water supply system which consists of three wells with a total capacity of approximately 2,885 gallons per minute ("gpm"), two 10,000 gallon hydropneumatics (pressure) tanks, three ground storage tanks with a total capacity of 1,366,000 gallons, one 400,000 gallon elevated tank, and eight booster pumps with a total capacity of 4,250 gpm.
+According to the Engineer, the existing water plants are capable of serving approximately 4,000 equivalent single-family connections ("esfc").
 The District currently has approximately 2,470 actual connections and is serving approximately 3,553 esfc.
-The District has extended distribution lines for approximately 1,100 acres of the

-1,293 acres.
-The District also has entered into Emergency Water Supply Agreements with Harris County Municipal Utility District No. 104 ("MUD No. 104") and Harris County Water Control and Improvement District No. 99 ("WCID 99") wherein each district agrees to supply the other with water in the event the other's water supply system fails.
+The District has extended distribution lines for approximately 1,100 acres of the 1,300.48 acres.
+The District also has entered into Emergency Water Supply Agreements with Harris County Municipal Utility District No. 104 ("MUD No. 104,") Harris County Water Control and Improvement District No. 99 ("WCID 99") and Spring West Municipal Utility District ("SWM") wherein each district agrees to supply the other with water in the event the other's water supply system fails.
 The MUD No. 104 agreement extends through 2023.
 The WCID 99 agreement extends through 2032.
+The SWM agreement extends through 2062.
 See "INVESTMENT CONSIDERATIONS."